PTVphamtanvu/RocketGame/README.md

 - Get from A to B to complete the level, then progress the next level.

 Feature:
-- Thrust the Rocket.
+- Thrust the Rocket by pressing Space.
-- Rotate the rocket.
+- Rotate the rocket left and right with A and D.
-- Movement for obstacle.
+- The obstacle will moving around.

 VFX:
 - Explodes when hitting an obstacle.